-

 Finally, the unions object to WERC's determination that the escrowed funds must be in the control of a neutral third party, because WERC "has made no findings that the escrow account established by AFSCME District Council 48 is a subterfuge for AFSCME's use of the disputed fair share fees."
 The fact that the present arrangement is not a subterfuge is irrelevant.
 Escrow has an accepted legal meaning.
 Black's Law Dictionary 489 (5th ed.
 1979) provides in relevant part:

 Escrow.
 A writing, deed, money, stock, or other property delivered by the grantor, promisor or obligor into the hands of a third person, to be held by the latter until the happening of a contingency or performance of a condition, and then by him delivered to the grantee, promisee or obligee.
-[Emphasis added.]
+[Emphasis added.] *125 The unions must escrow the collected fees in an account controlled by a neutral third party.
+Here the "escrowed" funds were in a segregated account completely in the control and ownership of the unions and did not constitute a true escrow.

 V.

-WERC held that the employers did not commit a prohibited practice by deducting the fees, because "there is no evidence or argument that the [employers] have taken any action other than to comply with the terms of a provision. of their respective collective bargaining agreements with the local unions, as required by law, by acting as a conduit for the Respondent Unions."
+WERC held that the employers did not commit a prohibited practice by deducting the fees, because "there is no evidence or argument that the [employers] have taken any action other than to comply with the terms of a provision of their respective collective bargaining agreements with the local unions, as required by law, by acting as a conduit for the Respondent Unions."
 WERC has substantial expertise in determining whether a prohibited practice has occurred, and we give its determination great weight.
 The Right to Work Foundation challenges WERC's conclusion, arguing that the employer as well as the union has an affirmative duty to ensure that adequate safeguards are in place before fair-share fees are deducted.
 While we agree that federal courts have established a duty on behalf of the employers to ensure that Hudson is complied with, we affirm WERC's conclusion that the employers in this case did not commit a prohibited practice under MERA.

 Hudson provides that "the government and union have a responsibility to provide procedures that minimize that impingement and that facilitate a nonunion employee's ability to protect his rights."
 Hudson, 475 U.S. at 307-08 n.20 (emphasis added).
 See also Gilpin v.
 AFSCME, 875 F.2d 1310, 1312 (7th Cir.
 1989), cert. denied, 493 U.S. 917 (1989) ("[B]oth the public employer and the union can be held liable in a suit under 42 U.S.C. sec.
-1983 for violating the nonmembers' right *126of free speech under the First Amendment."); Hohe v.
+1983 for violating the nonmembers' right *126 of free speech under the First Amendment."); Hohe v.
 Casey, No. 91-5002 (3rd Cir.
 Feb.
 10, 1992), slip op. at 14 ("[B]oth the public employer and the exclusive representative shall be accountable for the constitutional violation.").
 Thus it is clear that the employer has an affirmative duty under Hudson to ensure that proper procedures are established before it deducts fair-share amounts from a nonunion employee's paycheck.

-Section 111.70(3)(a)l, Stats., provides that "it is a prohibited practice for a municipal employer . . . [t]o interfere with, restrain or coerce municipal employes in the exercise of their rights guaranteed in sub.
+Section 111.70(3)(a)1, Stats., provides that "it is a prohibited practice for a municipal employer ... [t]o interfere with, restrain or coerce municipal employes in the exercise of their rights guaranteed in sub.
 (2)."
 Section 111.70(2), Stats., states that municipal employees have a right to refrain from union activities "except that employes may be required to pay dues in the manner provided in a fair-share agreement."
 We agree with WERC that an employer's failure to ensure that the unions' fair-share fee procedures satisfy Hudson does not constitute "interference" with an employee's right to refrain from union activity, and that the employer's deduction of fair-share fees pursuant to the agreement also does not implicate a prohibited practice.

 MERA is designed to facilitate peaceful employment relations in the public sector, see sec.
 111.70(6), Stats., and we conclude that requiring oversight by the employers of the unions' fair-share fee procedures may potentially undermine that design.
 It is the union and not the employer that benefits from the imposition of fair-share fees, and nothing in MERA nor the cases interpreting MERA indicates that a municipal employer commits a prohibited practice by failing to ensure that the unions' fair-share fee procedures meet constitutional muster.
 Indeed, sec.
-111.70(3)(a)3, provides that it is a prohibited practice for a municipal employer "[t]o *127encourage or discourage a membership in any labor organization by discrimination in regard to hiring, tenure, or other terms of employment; but the prohibition shall not apply to a fair-share agreement."
+111.70(3)(a)3, provides that it is a prohibited practice for a municipal employer "[t]o *127 encourage or discourage a membership in any labor organization by discrimination in regard to hiring, tenure, or other terms of employment; but the prohibition shall not apply to a fair-share agreement."
 (Emphasis supplied.)

 A.